EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 #### 4.9.1.
 Pre-Installation requirements

 To avoid future conflicts between the ports reserved by ***Hyper-V*** and the ports used by the [**Docker**](https://www.docker.com/) containers, you should [reset the "*TCP Dynamic Port Range*"](https://medium.com/@sevenall/completely-solve-the-problem-of-docker-containers-not-starting-or-running-on-windows-10-due-to-port-57f16ed6143).
-That is achieved executing the uppcoming commands from a PowerShell console with *Administrator* privileges:
+That is achieved executing the upcoming commands from a PowerShell console with *Administrator* privileges:

     netsh int ipv4 set dynamic tcp start=49152 num=16384
     netsh int ipv6 set dynamic tcp start=49152 num=16384

-Followinbg the execution of the above commands, reboot the computer to apply the changes made.
+Following the execution of the above commands, reboot the computer to apply the changes made.

 After restarting the computer, check the output of the following command: